Hamsda/EmoTrackerPacks/ootrando_overworldmap_hamsda/README.md

 ## Entrance Randomizer variants

 The entrance randomizer variants are very different from the regular map tracker variants.
-The map does not include any item locations to be checked (yet) but instead has locations for the randomized entrances.
-They are split between `Entrances` (grottos, houses, dungeons, etc) and `Connectors` (connections between different overworld areas).
+There aren't two different maps for child and adult, but rather three maps in total:

+- `Overworld`: randomized checks in the overworld
+- `Entrances`: randomized or otherwise important grottos, houses, and dungeons
+- `Connectors`: connections between different overworld areas

 There are two variants, one for keysanity and one without, but none of the keys are actually used for logic (yet).

-All locations have a capture spot, where you can mark what is at that location.
+All `Entrances` and `Connectors` have a capture spot, where you can mark what is at that location.
+Later you can see what led where by simply hovering over the locations with your mouse.
 If the location is useless, just mark off the icon to clean up the map.
-Later you can see what led where by simply hovering over the locations.
+Some important locations should not be cleared, because they might be relevant to logic as pathways:

+- Links House
+- Temple of Time
+- Dampes Grave
+- Windmill
+- Potion Shop Front/Back
+- Spirit Temple

 I made a [quick explanation](https://www.twitch.tv/videos/429980574) on how to use the ER variant (slightly outdated but the general principle still is the same).